Scottish Graduate School for Arts & Humanities

-SGSAH Collaborative Doctoral Awards provide AHRC funding for PhD-level research projects which are developed in partnership between Higher Education Institutions and non-HEI organisations or businesses.
-The funding is awarded to the HEI and the student receives a stipend and fees.
+Collaborative Doctoral Awards (CDAs) provided funding for PhD-level research projects which were developed in partnership between Higher Education Institutions (HEI) and non-HEI organisations or businesses.
+The funding was awarded to the HEI and the student received a stipend.

-The awards are intended to encourage and develop collaboration and partnerships providing opportunities for doctoral students to gain first-hand experience of work outside the university environment and enhance the employment-related skills and training a research student gains during the course of their award.
+The awards were intended to encourage and develop collaboration and partnerships, providing opportunities for doctoral students to gain first-hand experience of work outside the university environment and enhance the employment-related skills and training a research student gained during the course of their award.

-The projects also encourage and establish links that can have long-term benefits for both collaborating partners, providing access to resources and materials, knowledge and expertise that may not otherwise have been available and also provide social, cultural and economic benefits to wider society.
+The projects also encouraged and established links that could have long-term benefits for both collaborating partners, providing access to resources and materials, knowledge and expertise that might not otherwise have been available, and also providing social, cultural and economic benefits to wider society.

-Applications to the SGSAH CDA competition should be submitted to SGSAH by the lead academic supervisor, irrespective of whether Route A or B (see below) has been followed.
+Applications to the SGSAH CDA competition were submitted to SGSAH by the lead academic supervisor, regardless of whether Route A or Route B (see below) had been followed.

 Click on the links below to download the CDA guidance documents and application template in Word or PDF format: